LucidtechAI/las-docs/tutorials/image-samples/README.md

 To make a workflow that consist of the samples in this folder there is no need to dwell here.
 Just check out the tutorials in the parent folder.

+## Sample images
+* make-predictions: get predictions from Lucidtechs world class OCR-models
+* feedback-to-model: Make sure the OCR-models stays state-of-the-art by feeding corrected results back to the model
+* export-to-semine: One of many accounting systems Lucidtech provides a standard integration module